EmilRais/paradise/README.md

     ✓ rejects when any rule is rejected
     ✓ accepts when any rule is accepted and none are rejected

+### AnyRule
+    ✓ ignores when no rules are specified
+    ✓ ignores when all rules are ignored
+    ✓ rejects when any rule is rejected and none are accepted ✓ accepts when any rule is accepted

 ### RequiredRule
     ✓ rejects missing values
     ✓ accepts present values